L. Felice Gorordo: Affiliations

 Gorordo has appeared as a guest commentator on CNN, BBC, NPR, MSNBC, NBC Nightly News, Univision, and Telemundo.
 His views and articles have also been published in Forbes, Newsweek, The Economist, The Hill, The New Yorker, The Wall Street Journal and The Washington Post.
-He previously served as Senior Fellow at the Georgetown University Beeck Center on Social Impact and Innovation.
-Gorordo was selected to serve as a delegate for the 2024 Democratic National Convention.
+He previously was Senior Fellow at the Georgetown University Beeck Center on Social Impact and Innovation.
+Gorordo was a delegate for the 2024 Democratic National Convention.
 He also was a member of the Biden for President National Finance Committee.

-Felice serves as a Lifetime Member of the Council on Foreign Relations and serves on the Democratic National Committee's National Finance Committee, Latino Victory Fund National Committee, and the boards of the American Business Immigration Coalition, the Immigration Partnership and Coalition Fund and Baptist Health Foundation.
+Felice was a Lifetime Member of the Council on Foreign Relations and is on the Democratic National Committee's National Finance Committee, Latino Victory Fund National Committee, and the boards of the American Business Immigration Coalition, the Immigration Partnership and Coalition Fund and Baptist Health Foundation.

 Personal life

 Gorordo is married to Bianca Ferrer and has three children, Catalina, David, and Marina Lucía.
 The Gorordos live in Miami, Florida.